-New or used cars: What are your options?
+New or used cars: What's your best option?

-When deciding to purchase a car, you will need to decide whether you are looking for a new or used vehicle.
-Doing your research can help you work out which car meets your needs.
+When deciding to purchase a car, you will need to decide whether you are looking at a new or used vehicle.
+Doing your research can help you work out which car meets your needs in the long run.

-When it comes to buying a car, it’s easy to get excited at the thought of owning the latest model with new features or leather seats.
-However, if you’re considering an older model then a used car might work for you.
+When it comes to buying a car, it’s easy to get excited at the thought of owning the latest model with new features and stunning leather seats.
+However, if you considering an older model then a used car might work for you.
 Here are some tips to help you decide.

 Buying a new car

-With a new vehicle, you can choose a model with the latest features, obtain a new car manufacturer warranty that typically lasts between three and five years and, depending on the dealer, you could access capped-price servicing.
+With a new vehicle, you can choose a model with the latest features, obtain a new car manufacturer warranty that typically lasts between three and five years and, depending on the dealer, you could benefit from capped-price servicing.

-New cars tend to break down less than used cars, and if serviced according to the manufacturer's requirements, should remain mechanically sound.
+New cars also tend to break down less than used cars, and if serviced according to the manufacturer's requirements, they could remain mechanically sound for the first few years with very few problems.

-Brand new cars can lose a significant percentage of their value due to depreciation within the first few years of ownership.
+The downside is that most brand new cars can quickly lose a significant percentage of their value due to depreciation within the first few years of ownership.
 Depreciation rates can vary depending on the make and model of the vehicle.

 Buying a used car

-You might also consider getting a car loan to buy a used second-hand car.
+As long as a vehicle has been well looked after and regularly serviced, you might also consider getting a car loan to buy a used car.

 If the car is only a couple of years old, it might still have a valid new car manufacturer warranty and also access to capped-priced servicing.

-When choosing a used car you’ll have to take the car as is.
-There are usually many used cars available for sale in the market, so take the time to look for a car that suits your needs and budget.
+A downside of buying a used car is that you’ll have to take the car as is.
+There are usually many used cars available for sale in the market, so take the time to look and you’re likely to find one that meets most of your needs.

 You can choose to purchase a used car from a licenced car dealer, through private sale or via an auction.